viquta/MrGrammar/README.md

 ## Acknowledgements

 This project has been implemented with substantial AI assistance during development.
 Claude and GPT were both used to help with coding, iteration, and implementation support.
+Furthermore, I'm very greatful to LanguageTool for open-sourcing their rule-based server.
+It has helped this project immensely!
+With that in mind, SpaCy is one heck of a library which I am happily using.

 # MrGrammar